philips-software/cogito/workspaces/faucet/README.md

    * `-p` or `--provider` followed by the provider URL.
 This specifies the full URL of the node in your blockchain network (including `http` or `https` and port number if needed).
 Defaults to `http://localhost:8545`.
+   * `--port` followed by a port number.
+The port that the faucet listens on.
+     Defaults to `3001`

 The private key that corresponds with the account is specified as an environment
 variable: